guilopgar/SMM4H-HeaRD-2025-Task-4-Insomnia/README.md

 # SMM4H-HeaRD @AAAI-ICWSM-2025 Shared Task 4: Detection of Insomnia in Clinical Notes

+This new shared task aims to the development of automatic systems for identify patients potentially suffering from insomnia using electronic health records (EHRs).
+It is structured as a text classification challenge requiring participants to analyze a clinical note to determine if a patient is likely to have insomnia.
+We have developed a comprehensive set of rules aimed at facilitating the identification of patients likely suffering from insomnia based on EHRs.
+These rules encompass both direct and indirect symptoms of insomnia and include information about hypnotic medications typically prescribed for its management.

+For this task, we have curated an annotated corpus of 210 clinical notes from the MIMIC III database.
+Each note is annotated with a binary label indicating the patient’s overall insomnia status ("yes" or "no"), and at the rule-level to indicate the satisfaction of each rule based on the note’s content.
+Additionally, to promote explainability among participating NLP systems, we provide textual evidence from the clinical notes supporting each annotation, ensuring that system outputs can be effectively justified.

 ## Task Description

 This text classification shared task is divided into three distinct subtasks: